josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 - educational history;
 - photographs;
 - centre attendance;
-- device and platform activity;
+- category or eligibility information;
-- future eligibility processes.
+- future application processes.

 When the candidate becomes a protester, the political risk changes.